likhonsheikhcodes/Lightning/README.md

 Lightning revolutionizes full-stack development with natural language → code generation.
 It supports multiple AI providers (OpenAI, Together AI, Groq) and generates high-quality apps with strict standards across security, performance, SEO, and accessibility.

-Whether you need a login page, a dashboard, or a full SaaS starter — Lightning handles it with AI precision and developer best practices.

 ---